-Now that you’ve connected your Shopify account to your Facebook page, and the shop section has been added and published on your page, you’re ready to add products to your store.
+Now that you’ve integrated your Shopify account and your Facebook page, and the shop section has been added and published on your page, you’re ready to add products to your store.
 All the products you add to your Shopify account will automagically appear in your Facebook shop.

 To add products, click on the ‘Add your first product to get started’ link.

 Adding products is easy with Shopify’s easy-to-use editor.
 For this walk-through, I’m adding a Feng Shui plant called ‘Lady Palm’ to my Shopify account.
 (I’ve just quickly whipped up a short product description and added an image from a stock photography site.
 But you must spend time on this step.)